 I do a bit of research.
 A girl called PJ – Penelope Jane? – is going to be there.
 Her profile picture draws me in: a forest, avenues of light, lyrics from Enya.
 Maybe Mel can introduce us, unless PJ is in fact an eighty-foot beech tree.
 Sorry, that was lame.

 I get ready the night before.
 Lotions, push-ups, flossing.
 I cut my nails so they don’t feel sore in the morning.
 I wash my hair so it settles, bouncy but with shape.
 You know the sensation of imminent explosion, like a kettle near the boil?
-I get like that sometimes, so I masturbate until I'm bollock-full with fumes.
+I get like that sometimes, so I masturbate until all that's left is fumes.

 I have this habit of watching things over and over again.
 I can't fall asleep without watching something; anything, but something that I know.

 I dream about the party that isn’t the party, the cake that isn’t the cake, and Mel who isn’t Mel.
 She’s a man I know from work.
 Her long curly hair, offset by a stubbly beard, is glowing pinks and reds.
 Her husband is there, exactly as he is.
 My mother is serving cups of tea, whispering mind your laces.
 My head pans round, rendering as it goes.
 Things come in and out of focus like a lens on hard rotate.
-I know there’s music but it's played into a cushion.
-Everything is there and yet out of reach, like when children stretch for the Calpol.
+Everything is there and yet out of reach.

 Today is the day of the party and I feel guilty about leaving Chris.
 Chris is my tabby, lissom, and predictably anthropomorphised cat.
 I know how deep his apathy runs.
 I know he sees me as a mass of sorry atoms, built and bred for service.
 He probably thinks, in the way that cats may think, that I would make a better meal than friend.
 But I take no notice, blame it on false consciousness, and choose to love him anyway.